Dons (singer): 2003–2007: Early work

 Afterwards, he moved between London and Los Angeles with Lily, saying in interviews at the time that she was his muse and source of inspiration; they married in 2009.
-While living aboard, he adopted and subsequently abandoned different stage names; first he used Art Green and later went by Art Singer while in the United States.
+While living abroad, he adopted and subsequently abandoned several stage names; first he used Art Green and later went by Art Singer while in the United States.
 Dons later commented on his numerous names, "Call me whatever you want.
 I have a lot of names.
 The name Art Singer I use in England is an abbreviated name.
 Art Green was the predecessor of Art Singer, but I somehow didn't feel that name...
 In Latvia I'm known more as Dons, which I chose myself.
 That nickname came in and dragged me along and I get along with it well".
 While in Los Angeles, he received four offers to be the lead singer in various rock bands.

 In 2007, he performed in Zigmars Liepiņš' popular musical theatre Adata with the song "Ja Tu Man Esi" ("lit.
 'If I Have You'").
-The song would be nominated for Top Radio Hit at the Latvian Music Recording Awards that year.
+The song was nominated for Top Radio Hit at the Latvian Music Recording Awards that year.